MicrosoftDocs/Viva/WorkplaceAnalytics/azure-templates/process-explorer.md

 # Process Explorer Azure Template for Workplace Analytics

-_These templates are only available as part of a Microsoft service engagement._
+_This template is only available as part of a Microsoft service engagement._

 Workplace Analytics Azure Templates includes the Process Explorer template that helps you understand where your organization and teams are investing or expending their valuable time.